Pranavk-official/React-Tutorial/README.md

 - Components are used to render the application
 - Child components can be used inside the parent component

+## Child Components

+- The parent component can render the child component
+- Inside the parent component, `props` are passed to the child component
+- The child component can access `props` using `this.props`

 ## Props

 - `props` are used to pass data from one component to another